-Munching on Weetabix he googled dog breeds and there she was – a Golden Retriever.
-All the dogs looked cute but none of them had the effervescent beauty of Gilda.
-Eager to find out more about the breed, he learned that Golden Retrievers are cheerful, trustworthy, demonstrative and forgiving – characteristics he had always hoped to find in a girlfriend.
+Munching on Weetabix he googles dog breeds and there she is – a Golden Retriever.
+All the dogs look cute but none of them has the effervescent beauty of Gilda.
+Eager to find out more about the breed, he learns that Golden Retrievers are cheerful, trustworthy, demonstrative and forgiving – characteristics he had always hoped to find in a girlfriend.
 It also listed mouthiness, heavy shedding and distinctive doggy odour.
-Still, he reckoned, something he would put up with.
+Still, he reckons, something he would put up with.

-Finally it was Egon’s turn.
-He could just place his order but had thought of a more original approach.
-‘That’s a nice name.’
+Finally it is Egon’s turn.
+He could just place his order but, but trying to make the most of every moment, he comes up with a more original approach, ‘That’s a nice name.’

-The barista girl shoots Egon a confused look.
+The barista girl gives Egon a confused look.

 ‘Suela I mean.’

 She looks down at her name tag then at him, annoyed.